Tensor-Reloaded/generic-programming/2.concepts/README.md

 }
 ```
 This function will compile for any derived types but may fail at runtime if the `draw` method is not overridden.
-While this is a reasonable approach, substitution with derived types is done at runtime using RTTI.
+While this is a reasonable approach, substitution with derived types is done at runtime.
+If explicit type identification is required, RTTI introduces further costs.
 Moreover, the function call incurs overhead due to the pointer indirection required by the `vfptr`.
 Furthermore, using the OOP approach becomes messy when a type needs to derive from multiple base classes, such as being both drawable, serializable, and so on.
 ***
 Instead of dynamic polymorphism and runtime function dispatch, C++ offers a powerful compile-time tool: templates.
 Templates in C++ are used to create generic functions and classes that can operate on any type of data.
 Using templates, the above function can be rewritten as:
 ```